Key takeaways

 Will the planner lose control?

 No. The planner defines the data, priorities, and constraints.
 The solver places lessons that fit; the planner edits, pins, and approves.
-The AI assistant works through validated commands, not direct changes to school data.
+The AI assistant handles bulk updates and large changes that would take hours by hand, while the planner stays in control.

 Do we have to change everything at once?